 Waldorf was less than impressive through the air a week ago.
 Senior quarterback Jordan Cooper was just 14 of 24 for 121 yards.
 He threw two interceptions and a touchdown.
 The Warriors did find success, however, on the ground with junior Jatoviay Hill, who ran for 183 yards on just 15 attempts.
 He even busted an impressive 57 yard run on the first play of Waldorf’s second drive of the game, one of his two touchdowns on the day.

 Hill wasn’t the only one getting in on the rushing attack.
 Jordan Cooper, a dual threat quarterback in his own right, tucked it 10 times last weekend, scampering for 83 yards and a pair of touchdowns.
 The ability of the front seven to contain Jordan could very well be the determining factor in this early season test.

 Waldorf certainly won’t be a cake walk, just like all of the other opening day matchups for the Saints over the past eight years.
 However, this year feels different.
 I believe the Saints will be able to shake off any rust quickly, and the defense will be too much for Jordan Cooper and the Warriors to handle down the stretch.
 It’ll be a close one, but the Saints come out on top Saturday 24-20.

 How to follow the action

 If you can’t make it to Joliet Memorial Stadium for kickoff, there are still plenty of options to follow along.
 You can follow the live stat feed here, or you can watch the stream courtesy of the USF Sports Network here.
 New to USF campus media this year is Sports Saturday.
 You can tune in to the game live on WCSF 88.7 FM if you’re in the immediate Joliet area, or you can stream it here.
-Part of the coverage is an hour long pregame show, to go along with a halftime and postgame produced exclusively for those listening to their broadcast by St. Francis students.
+Part of the coverage is an hour long pregame show, to go along with a halftime and postgame produced exclusively for those listening to the broadcast produced by St. Francis students.